DOforTU/tulog-server/README.md

 # TULOG Server

-> Backend server for university log management system
+> Backend server for personal or team blog platform

 ## Project Overview

-Backend API server that provides a platform for recording and sharing knowledge and experiences through personal and team blog services.
+Backend API server that provides a platform for recording and sharing knowledge and experiences through personal or team blog services.

 ## Key Features